weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

   * writing functions and properties,
   * sequence comprehensions,
   * functions with curried parameters,
-  * logical, comparison, arithmetic, and conditional operators
+  * logical, comparison, arithmetic, and conditional operators.

 ## Skills You Will Learn